 From Victorian times till today, the trousseau also has consisted of brand-new outfits to see a woman through her wedding, honeymoon, and newlywed days.

-Oftentimes the garments in a trousseau were hand-sewn by a a mother, aunt, grandmother, or the girl herself, if skilled with a needle.
-Wealthier families procured the skills of a professional seamstress to outfit the bride-to-be.
+Unless a family was wealthy, garments in a trousseau often were hand-sewn by a mother, aunt, grandmother, or the girl herself, if skilled with a needle.

 Elaborate trousseaus were a sign of wealth and social standing during the Victorian era: